August 1, 2019 – Northport

 why not get yours while you can?

-Truth is, in my view, our fisheries are not sustainable under the assaults of a world growing smaller, population increasing, competition for resources and food growing, and hate of one another being the theme of most campaigns these days (global warming pales in comparison to these issues, as it adds to the threats).
+Truth is, in my view, our fisheries are not sustainable under the assaults of a world growing smaller, population increasing, competition for resources and food growing, and hate of one another being the theme of most campaigns these days (global warming pales in comparison to these issues, as it adds to the threat).

 I remember when Prices Bend, my home port, was filled with lobster boats, clamming Garveys, sport fishers, and even a deep sea dragger.
 People making a living on the water, enjoying the thrill of a sporting catch and even a fresh fish dinner once in a while.
 Most are gone now, a sign of things to come?